Trauma and PTSD

 - Have difficulty maintaining close relationships

 - Experience severe emotional distress or physical reactions to something that reminds you of the traumatic event

 How Can Therapy Help With Trauma?

-Therapy can help you make sense of the past and manage the difficult symptoms in the present moment.
-This process is gradual will not require you to do or say things that make you feel unsafe.
+Therapy can help you make sense of the past and manage the difficult symptoms showing up in the present moment.
+This process is gradual, individually tailored and will not require you to do or say things that make you feel unsafe.
 The fact that you are here speaks volumes about your desire and motivation for change.
 It’s time to reclaim your life, gain control and evolve into the best version of yourself.